Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Cosmic Strings in a Left-Right Symmetric Model

 \subsection{Lagrangian and Scalar Potential}

 The relevant kinetic and potential terms for $\Delta_R$ are given by:

 with the covariant derivative defined as:

-where $\partial_\mu$ is the ordinary derivative, $g_R,\, W_{R_\mu}$ is the associated gauge coupling and bosons with $SU(2)_R$ respectively, $g_{B-L},\, B_{\mu}$ is the associated gauge coupling and bosons of $U(1)_{B-L}$.
+where $\partial_A$ is the ordinary derivative, $g,\, W_{RA}$ is the associated gauge coupling and bosons with $SU(2)_R$ respectively, $g_{B-L},\, B_{A}$ is the associated gauge coupling and bosons of $U(1)_{B-L}$.
 The scalar potential for $\Delta_R$ is,

-Here $\mu$ is a positive mass-squared parameter that triggers spontaneous symmetry breaking when the potential is minimized, and $\lambda$ is the quartic self-coupling constant.
-This potential leads to a non-zero VEV for $\Delta_R$, breaking $SU(2)_R \times U(1)_{B-L} \rightarrow U(1)_Y$ and producing Majorana masses for RH neutrinos via the seesaw mechanism \cite{Mohapatra:1974gc, Senjanovic:1975rk, Mohapatra:1979ia}.
-Assuming a vacuum configuration:
+Here $\mu$ is a positive mass-squared parameter that triggers spontaneous symmetry breaking when the potential is minimized and $\lambda$ is the quartic self-coupling constant.
+A complete treatment of the scalar potential in the LRSM requires including cross-couplings between $\Phi$, $\Delta_L$, and $\Delta_R$ to ensure the desired vacuum alignment.
+A general renormalizable scalar potential in the minimal LRSM can be written as \cite{BhupalDev:2018xya} \begin{widetext}